mekevans/forestTIME-builder/README.md

+# The `add-annual-carbon-good` branch

+This branch is a WIP containing Renata's work through October 2024 on (1) interpolating measurements of HT/DIA across remeasurement periods using different algorithms and (2) using David Walker's code to estimate carbon variables on these interpolated values.
+These objectives were identified as additional aims for forestTIME in September 2024.

+## Aims of this additional work

+-

+## Status of this branch

 # forestTIME-builder
 Scripts to generate a forestTIME database.
 Ancestral code is in forestTIME and automatic-trees, which has a bloated git history.